 Refund of fees

 A proportion of fees paid may be refunded in the event that you withdraw from all or part of the programme.
 Te Wānanga o Raukawa must receive the advice in writing within 28 days of the start date.
 Further information on refund of fees can be viewed under academic regulations.

 Disclosure And The Privacy Act 1993

-Please read the following information before you sign the declaration section of the enrolment form.
+Please read the following information before you accept or sign the declaration section of the enrolment application.
 Remember that Te Wānanga o Raukawa is happy to explain any part that you do not understand.
 Contact Te Tomonga on 0800 WANANGA (926 2642) or 06-364 9011 if you have any queries.

 Why does Te Wānanga o Raukawa need the information?

 The information you provide is required to enable Te Wānanga o Raukawa to comply with its purposes and functions under the Education Amendment Act 1990 to enrol you in a course of study.

 How will Te Wānanga o Raukawa use the information?